voltflake/video-bot/README.md

 Works fine on arm64 under **RasbianOS** and x86_64 under **Windows 11**
 Tested with node.js `16.14.0` and `17.5.0`

+If you encontered a problem or want some help/feedback feel free to sumbit an issue.

 # Installation
 Don't forget to place your bot token in main.js
 ```